 Dice up the chicken.

-Saute the onion until transluent, about 5 minutes.
+In a Dutch oven (I use and love Lodge) saute the onion until transluent, about 5 minutes.
 Add the garlic and ginger and saute for another 2 minutes.
 Add the chicken and the dry spices.
 Stir to combine and cook for 3-5 minutes until the chicken is no longer pink.

 Add the harissa, apricots, raisins, almonds, broth, bouillon cubes, honey and garbanzo beans.
 Stir everything to combine.
 Bring to a simmer, reduce the heat to low, cover, and simmer for 10 minutes.